 One other thing with lamb, as with most roasts, is it is worth having a larger piece than you need as leftovers are always good.
-Whether it’s a simple sandwich or something more extravagant – I will be sharing a recipe for leftover lamb on Sunday – it is always satisfying to make use of a leftover roast in a different way.
+Whether it’s a simple sandwich or something more extravagant like lamb pilaf, it is always satisfying to make use of a leftover roast in a different way.
 It’s an easy meal, and one that is so satisfying and delicious, it shouldn’t just be reserved for this time of year.

-- 1 x 2lb/900g leg of lamb joint bone in (boneless or larger joint fine, adjust rest of ingredients and cooking time accordingly)
+- 2 lb leg of lamb joint 900g, bone in (boneless or larger joint fine, adjust rest of ingredients and cooking time accordingly)

 - 1 tsp honey

 - 1/2 tsp Dijon mustard

 - 2 sprigs fresh rosemary or a little more, as needed

 - 1/4 tsp salt approx

 Make incisions into the fatty side of the lamb joint with a small sharp knife, evenly spaced over the top and side of the joint around 1-2in apart (3-5cm).

 Mix together the honey, lemon, mustard and oil, pour it over the lamb then rub all over.